 10. Zig-Zag Furcula Moth

-The Zig-Zag Furcula Moth (Furcula scolopendrina) is a species of moth found in New Mexico and other parts of the United States.
+The Zig-Zag Furcula Moth (Furcula scolopendrina) is a moth species found in New Mexico and other parts of the United States.

-It is a medium-sized moth with mottled dark brown and greyish wings with zigzagged bands at the edges.
+It is a medium-sized moth with mottled dark brown and greyish wings and zigzagged bands at the edges.

 The body is predominantly white, while the forewings are charcoal grey with black accents along the veins and near the tips.